 - other organs perforated (such as your bowel),

 - a laparotomy instead,

-Worst of all, there is a 1 in however million squillion chance you may die…. yet you manage to convince yourself that is what is going to happen.
+Worst of all, there is a 1 in however million squillion chance you may die…. yet you manage to convince yourself that it is going to happen to you.

 Needless to say I arrived at the hospital as a nervous wreck.
 You’re not allowed to take anyone in with you, so this certainly didn’t help.
-As my other half dropped me off I clung onto him, remembering his smell and telling him I loved him for what I had convinced myself was the last time.
+As my other half dropped me off I clung on to him, remembering his smell and telling him I loved him for what I had convinced myself was the last time.
 Very dramatic I know, but I just couldn’t control myself.
-Waiting for the laparoscopy wasn’t that bad.
-There’s normally a gaggle of you waiting together, so I got to have a read of a good book, watched some TV, chatted to some other patients about what they were having done.
+Waiting for the lap actually wasn’t that bad.
+There’s normally a gaggle of you waiting together, so I got to have a read of a good book, watched some TV, and chatted to some other patients about what they were having done.
 I was seen by the nurse who did my vitals, took some blood, and fitted a cannula in my arm.
-I was then seen by the anaesthetist, who explained his part and the risks that can happen to with this procedure.
+I was then seen by the anaesthetist, who explained his part and the risks that can happen with this procedure.
 I decided to glaze over these.
 By this stage, I was focusing more on what the outcome would be.

 Finally, I got to see my consultant, who repeated the plan and reminded me of the risks.
 I had to sign some disclaimers – to give permission for the op and to state that I was happy for them to do whatever needed to be done (no matter what that entailed).
-I remember taking a big gulp as I tried to swallow ; suddenly it alp felt very real and very daunting.
+I remember taking a big gulp as I tried to swallow ; suddenly it all felt very real and very daunting.
 I was then dressed in my sexy hospital gown, stockings and slippers, and led to the anathesia room.